dadasunday/MyFirstRepository/README.md

 # MyFirstRepository
 Today i begin a journey to  become data scientist
-I am a web developer nhoping to transit to  become data scientist from today
+I am a web developer and hoping to transit to  become data scientist from today